Self-supervised Video Object Segmentation by Motion Grouping: Related Work

 { \textbf{Motion segmentation}} shares some similarity with unsupervised VOS, but focuses on discovering \emph{moving} objects.
-In the literature, \cite{Brox10,Ochs11,keuper2015motioncut,Sivic04a,xie19} consider clustering the pixels with similar motion patterns; \cite{Tokmakov17,Tokmakov19,Dave19} train deep networks to map the motions to segmentation masks.
-Another line of work has tackled the problem by explicitly leveraging the independence, in the flow field, between the moving object and its background.
+In the literature, \cite{Brox10,Ochs11,Keuper15,Sivic04a,xie19} consider clustering the pixels with similar motion patterns; \cite{Tokmakov17,Tokmakov19,Dave19} train deep networks to map the motions to segmentation masks.
+Another line of work has tackled the problem by explicitly leveraging the independence of motion between the moving object and its background.
 For instance,~\cite{yang_loquercio_2019} proposes an adversarial setting, where a generator is trained to produce masks, altering the input flow, such that the inpainter fails to estimate the missing information.
 In~\cite{Bideau16,Bideau18,Lamdouar20}, the authors propose to highlight the independently moving object by compensating for the background motion, either by registering consecutive frames, or explicitly estimating camera motion.
-In constrained scenarios, such as the autonomous driving domain, \cite{Ranjan19} proposes to jointly optimize depth, camera motion, optical flow and motion segmentation.\\[-9pt]
+In constrained scenarios, such as autonomous driving, \cite{Ranjan19} proposes to jointly optimize depth, camera motion, optical flow and motion segmentation.\\[-10pt]

 { \textbf{Optical flow}} computation is one of the fundamental tasks in computer vision.
-Deep learning methods allow efficient computation of optical flow, both in supervised learning on synthetic data~\cite{Sun2018PWC-Net,Teed20}, and in the self-supervised \cite{liu2020learning, Liu:2019:SelFlow} setting.
-Flow has been useful for a wide range of problems, occasionally even used in lieu of appearance cues (RGB images) for tracking \cite{sidenbladh2000stochastic}, pose estimation \cite{doersch2019sim2real}, representation learning \cite{Mahendran18}, and motion segmentation \cite{Brox10}. \\[-9pt]
+Deep learning methods allow efficient computation of optical flow, both in training on synthetic data~\cite{Sun2018PWC-Net,Teed20}, or learning with photometric loss in self-supervised \cite{liu2020learning, Liu:2019:SelFlow} setting.
+In practise, flow has been useful for a wide range of problems, for example, pose estimation \cite{doersch2019sim2real}, representation learning \cite{Mahendran18,Han20b}, segmentation \cite{Brox10}, and occasionally even used in lieu of appearance cues (RGB images) for tracking \cite{sidenbladh2000stochastic}.\\[-10pt]